collectivemedia/celos/README.md

 containing Oozie, HDFS, Hive and other Hadoop tools.

-Workflows can be automatically submitted to this test cluster from their Buildfile for integration testing.
+Workflows can be automatically submitted to this test cluster from their build process for integration testing.
 The [Wordcount sample](samples/wordcount) shows how to do this.

 ### Where to go from here